Monoclonal Antibodies Market Size and Share

 Key Report Takeaways

-• By production method, in vitro systems held 55.12% of global monoclonal antibodies market share in 2024; the same segment is projected to expand at a 14.29% CAGR through 2030.
+• By production method, in vitro systems accounted for 55.12% of the global monoclonal antibodies market share in 2024; this segment is projected to expand at a 14.29% CAGR through 2030.

 • By indication, oncology accounted for 49.93% of 2024 revenue, whereas autoimmune diseases are forecast to post the strongest 19.80% CAGR to 2030.